 I chose the sport management program at St. John Fisher College because it allowed me to combine my interest in the business world with my passion for golf.
 Classroom lectures, challenging projects, and internship requirements provided me with a solid foundation to begin a career in the golf industry.

 My professors at Fisher partnered with me to find internship opportunities that aligned with my career interests.
 The faculty at Fisher is well connected, and willing to put students in touch with individuals working in their field of interest.
 I found my internship experiences combined with my networking skills helped me to land my first job in the golf industry after school.

 My professors also taught me the importance of taking advantage of continuous learning opportunities.
-My Sport Management degree combined with my Maltby Certification acquired while at Golf Galaxy reduced the costs & time required for me to acquire my golf teaching certification.
+My sport management degree combined with my Maltby Certification acquired while at Golf Galaxy reduced the costs and time required for me to acquire my golf teaching certification.

-I continue to stay in contact with the faculty at Fisher as there are always networking opportunities available with current & past students from the program!
+I continue to stay in contact with the faculty at Fisher as there are always networking opportunities available with current and past students from the program!

 Aaron Schmitt '05

 My experience with Fisher's sport management program is one that shaped my life during and after college and has allowed me to attain success at an early age along with positioning myself for continued success throughout my career.
 The professionalism and one-on-one nature of the program allowed me to gain insights, not only from talented professors and staff, but about what I wanted and how I could get there.
 The classroom experiences were practical and real-world which prepared me for internship experiences that brought the classroom to life.